 This bedroom community just north of downtown is home to some of the most nationally recognized restaurants in Nashville.
 There’s the newly renovated Rolf and Daughters, Philip Krajeck’s neighborhood restaurant that has earned multiple “best restaurant” awards, and City House, James Beard Award Winner Tandy Wilson’s Southern-influenced Italian restaurant.
 The raw bar at Henrietta Red is the perfect place to grab oysters and a cocktail, and Vivek Surti’s Germantown restaurant Tailor continues to dazzle.
 For traditional Southern fare in a casual setting, Monell’s family-style dining experience is unlike any other in town.
 Trying to keep it casual?
-More options include the crispy fried chicken sandwiches and comforting sides from Waldo’s Chicken and Beer or tacos in a casual, lively atmosphere at the new Tomacco Tacos + Tequila.
-On the other end of the spectrum, James Beard Award-winning chef RJ Cooper’s Acqua, right next door to his swanky American restaurant Saint Stephen, delivers an Italian-style, mostly seafood-based tasting menu of 14 to 16 courses.
+Try the crispy fried chicken sandwiches and comforting sides from Waldo’s Chicken and Beer.
 Find more suggestions in Eater’s guide to dining and drinking in Germantown.

 This rapidly-changing commercial strip just a few miles from downtown is extremely popular with tourists and the college set, though not quite deserving of its vaunted status from the masses as a food destination.
 But, there are a few places worth checking out here.
 Lebanese bistro Epice offers a different-for-Nashville menu of Middle Eastern food and plenty of vegetarian-friendly options.
 Chef Andy Little’s Josephine restaurant is well-known for its contemporary American cuisine and seasonally changing menu, though brunch (and the cinnamon sugar doughnuts) should not be overlooked.
 Mafiaoza’s is a popular spot on Tuesdays for its 2-for-1 pizza slices and beer deals, and Edley’s Bar-B-Cue provides a fix of barbecue and sides.
 For a quick coffee break, the ever-popular Frothy Monkey remains the neighborhood’s go-to place, but those looking to skip the line and get an equally satisfying cup of joe can walk one block south to nearby Portland Brew.
 Craving dumplings?
 Pop into Locust for some of the best you’ll ever eat, and finish with a fluffy heap of shaved ice loaded with goodies.